nasimraida/Superstore-Data-Analysis/README.md

 1. Data Cleaning [Python]
    * Imported and explored the data.
    * Checked for missing and duplicate values.
-   * Data was converted into a usable format,
+   * Data was converted into a usable format.
 3. Initial Business Analysis [SQL]
-   * Using MySQL to discovere key business insights, including:
+   * Using MySQL to discover key business insights, including:
       * Total Revenue & Total Profit
       * Profit Margin
       * Revenue by Category